 What is Adaptive Bitrate Streaming in HLS?

-If the network slows down, the user's video player detects it and ABR streaming lowers the stream's quality so as not to interrupt the video playback.
-As the availability of more bandwidth increases, ABR streaming improves the quality of the data stream.
+If the network slows down, the user's video player detects it and ABR streaming reduces the stream's quality, maintaining uninterrupted playback essential for interactivity.
+As bandwidth availability improves, ABR streaming enhances the data stream's quality, optimizing the viewer's experience.

 History Of The Creation Of HLS